-Real Estate Transaction Mold Inspection Issues and Solutions
+Real Estate Transactions: Mold Inspection Issues and Solutions

 Real Estate Deal-Killers:

 - Bad Science kills sales.
-Bad Inspectors scare buyers, then mold stigma sticks with property.
+Bad Inspectors scare buyers, then mold stigma sticks with the property.

 - Poor remediation or cover-ups.
-Colored sealer coating in attic — tan “paint” in Chicago suburbs ended two sales where we inspected for buyer.
-There was no way to prove remediation was performed or if paint was just slopped over cracked roof plywood sheeting.
+Colored sealer coating in the attic — tan “paint” in Chicago suburbs ended two sales where we inspected for the buyer.
+There was no way to prove remediation was performed or if the paint was just slopped over cracked roof plywood sheeting.

 - Not using reputable, professional, well-trained remediator that wants an industrial hygienist involved for quality assurance (QA) for post-remediation inspection and sampling.

-- Professionalism, Qualifications, and ACAC Certifications are paramount in situation.
+- Professionalism, Qualifications, and ACAC Certifications are paramount in the situation.

 - After proper remediation of an attic, it actually can add value to the home since the fungicidal sealers will make it more mold resistant than raw wood to future incidents.

-- Documentation by remediator and scientist/hygienist which can be presented to buyer for disclosure due diligence.
+- Documentation by remediator and scientist/hygienist can be presented to buyer for disclosure due diligence.

 If you are selling a property it is a good idea to perform an inspection for mold before the home or building inspector does.
 This way if there is a problem you can take care of it without a time crunch.
 Then you can get competitive bids for the remediation and not hold up closing on the property.
 Taking care of mold and water damage issues also prevents the new owner from litigating against you following the sale.